thedamon/writings/posts/howtowriteaclassic.md

 tags:
   - "writing advice"
   - "shenanigans"
-description: Have you been wanting to be the next person who made a classic?
+teaser: Have you been wanting to be the next person who made a classic?
 Only here is how I will have done it.
-#coverImage: "/images/jefferson-santos-fCEJGBzAkrU-unsplash.jpg"
-#coverWidth: 16
-#coverHeight: 9
 ---

 I am gonna tell you how to right a stone cold fucking classic thing instead of just another piece of schlock.
 Don't we have enough of schlocks everywhere?